depeperwinkel

 - cultivation method: organic

-- origin: italy
+- origin: Italy

 Assortment

-- available in stand-up pouch and glass
+- available in glass (45 grams) and stand-up pouch (no test tubes)

 Gift wrapping

-- The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper
+- The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper.

 - For an overview of our gift packaging, please refer to the section gift wrapping